AliMuhammadAsad/Mobile-Robotics-Project/README.md

 open_example('')
 ```

 This will open the Simulink model for our project which can then be run to see the simulation.
-The Simulink model looks like this:

-!<b>ATTACH SIMULINK MODEL HERE</b>
+The Simulink Model can be seen below in our [system architecture section](#robot-system-architecture).

 **Defining WayPoints:**